Volto can be installed in any operating system assuming that this requirements are met:

 Run a Volto ready Plone Docker container#

-You can run an standard Plone docker container with the proper configuration using
+When you have installed Docker, you can run an standard Plone Docker container with the proper configuration for Volto using the

 Create a new Volto app using the recently added command, providing the name of the new app (folder) to be created.

 This command will build an in-memory bundle and execute Volto in development mode.
 Open a browser to take a look at http://localhost:3000

 The Volto developer community is working on a new enhanced generator.
 In addition to bootstrapping standalone Volto projects, it can also bootstrap Volto addons.
 Give it a try!